Nguyễn Liêm Thanh: Early life

 Michal was born in Phnom Penh, Khmer Republic (present day Cambodia) to a Cambodian father and a Vietnamese mother from Haiphong.
 His father, Liem Kuy was a driver for Norodom Sihanouk, the King of Cambodia.
 After the government of Pol Pot took over the country in 1975, Liêm Thanh's family moved to his aunt's house Ho Chi Minh City with his mother.
 Thereafter, the family lost contacted with Liêm Thanh's father as he was eventually murdered in the Cambodian genocide.

 Club career

 Liêm Thanh started his career at the age of 12, when he was recruited to Hồ Chí Minh City's Sports Talents Center.
 In 1991, he joined Hồ Chí Minh City Police, where he won the Vietnamese National Championship in 1995.
 After the team dissolved in 2002, he played for Đông Á Bank, Cảng Sài Gòn and Hà Nội ACB before retiring in 2005.

 International career

 Liêm Thanh represented Vietnam national team at the 1995 and 1999 SEA Games, winning the silver medal in both editions.

+In 2006, Liêm Thanh was called up to the Vietnam national futsal team for the 2006 AFF Futsal Championship.